 Due to the nature of farm teams, CFG will have a controlling say with regards to what price they want to sell or even to whom they want to.
 The same goes for Red Bull.
 Their strategy of Salzburg players going to Leipzig is something that is very much a fabric of both the clubs.
 Since the transaction is between two teams with the same parent company, the price is really not a factor.
 By now, the “RB Chain” is pretty much settled.
 The cream of the crop at FC Liefering, another RB-affiliated team in the Austrian 2nd division, goes to RB Salzburg.
 The cream of Salzburg then goes to RB Leipzig and so on.

 City Football Group are interested in Russian Football market.

 CFG already held talks with one Russian club in February.

 The main income is the profit Leipzig, and RB as a whole, make after selling the finished product to a new club at a much higher rate.
 Furthermore, the fact that these groups have plans to buy more traditional teams and turn them into farm teams reduces the competition in those respective leagues.
 The other big and small teams cannot get access to the emerging players if they are already contracted to an academy overseen by Red Bull or CFG.

 — Ralph Gunesch (@felgenralle) November 29, 2018

-The chances of an underdog springing up a surprise is diminishing rapidly nowadays.
+The chances of an underdog springing up a surprise are diminishing rapidly nowadays.
 Without the involvement of national associations, it does not look that this kind of expansion will be stoppable.
 It is not only about the competition that has been reduced but also the chances of more clubs getting their hands on prospects.

-That eskews the future plans as the big corporations will continue to enjoy the monopoly.
+That eschews future plans as the big corporations will continue to enjoy the monopoly.
 The Glazers or the Kroenkes or individual owners cannot go on buying multiple teams.
 That is why it is imperative that the governing bodies and federations come together in order to make a more level playing field.